Swing Trading Strategies in Forex that Work

 Range trading - a trading setup on the EUR/USD 4-hour chart (TradingView)

-In the center of the above price chart, we see the price action moving lower after creating a false breakout at the top of the chart.
+In the centre of the above price chart, we see the price action moving lower, after creating a false breakout at the top of the chart.
 Our buy order sits at $1.0770, a few pips above the rectangle’s support.
-The stop loss is placed about 25 or 30 pips below the support line to allow for uncontrolled market moves, like the failed breakout at the top of the chart.
-Let us say we place our stop loss order at $1.0745.
+The stop loss is placed about 25 or 30 pips below the support line to allow for uncontrolled market moves.
+Let’s say we place our stop loss order at $1.0745.

 The take profit order placement depends on your trading style.
 If you are a more aggressive trader, you will be looking for a move towards the opposite end of a range.
 Alternatively, you could decide to book profits when the price action approaches two moving averages - the 100-period and 200-period.